GeoTIFF/geoblaze/README.md

 ```

 ### Linting
-Geoblaze uses [eslint](https://eslint.org/) for linting.
+GeoBlaze uses [eslint](https://eslint.org/) for linting.
 We suggest using an eslint plugin for your text editor.
 Here are some common options:

   - For Sublime: [SublimeLinter-eslint](https://github.com/SublimeLinter/SublimeLinter-eslint)
   - For Atom: [linter-eslint](https://atom.io/packages/linter-eslint)